Roridula gorgonias: Description

 Gorgons dewstick is a slender shrub growing up to 60–100 cm high.
 It has fairly stout brownish stems, that show conspicuous horizontal leaf scars.
 The leaves are crowded at the tip of the branches, the youngest upright, but the leaf base steadily bending down until eventually fully reflexed.
 When a shoot has flowered, it dies off, but produces side shoots below the old inflorescences.
 The leaves are set alternately and lack both stipules and leaf stalk.
 The leaf blade is line-shaped, up to 12 cm (6 in) long and ½ cm (0.2 in) wide, tapering towards the tip.
 It has an entire margin, that carries many with long tentacles topped by teardrop-shaped glands.
 The upper surface of the leaves is covered with much smaller, shorter tentacles intermingled with white hairs.
-The lower surface of the leaves is hairless but the on the raised mid-vein is a row of short tentacles.
+The lower surface of the leaves is hairless but on the raised mid-vein is a row of short tentacles.
 The flowers are set in a spike with a terminal flower, and may consist of up to twelve star-symmertical flowers, each on a short flower stalk with a bract at its base.